CUBUS-mc/.github/profile/README.md

 - CUBUS-queen: This is the cube that will controll all other cubes in  the network (the c2 server)

   Please feel free to help me develop CUBUS

+Docs:
+- docs: This repo contains the current plan of CUBUS